JJS-Laboratories/nc-fusion/README.md

 - Displays status: RED = Shutdown/Too cold , Green = Hot enough to start/run , White = close to Full Efficiency

+- **NEW!** a wire-less version of the program!
+ - to make it work:
+ - place two computers with linked cards
+ - install fs-network.lua on the host (the computer connected to the reactor)
+ - install fs-guiNET.lua on the client (the one that will show the interface)
+ - run both programs on the computers
+ - Done! enjoy the wireless!

 ---------------

 # Preview of interface: